Brinnel/Jetson/README.md

     print("Error: Could not open camera.")
     exit()
 ```
+COCO (Common Objects in Context) is a large-scale object detection, segmentation, and captioning dataset.
+It is widely used for training deep learning models like YOLO (You Only Look Once) and other computer vision tasks.
 cap.isOpened() → Checks if the camera stream was opened successfully.
 If the camera fails to open, an error message is printed, and the script exits.